Scuba Diving Gear List – The Complete Dive Equipment Guide

 Our top pick for a dive knife is the Promate Scuba Dive Snorkel Titanium Knife, which provides durability at a great price.

 A compass is essential to help you navigate underwater.
-Higher-end dive computers often also feature a built-in compass.
-In that case, you can save yourself the money to buy another compass.
+Higher-end dive computers often also feature a built-in digital 3D compass.
+In that case, you can save yourself the money to buy another separate unit.

 Find out how to use a compass when diving: https://www.deepbluediving.org/scuba-diving-compass/.

 Our top pick for a wrist-mounted compass is the Oceanic Wrist Mount Compass.